dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/dependency-properties-overview.md

 > [!NOTE]
 > The SDK documentation sometimes uses the term "local value" or "locally set value" when discussing dependency properties.
 A locally set value is a property value that's set directly on an object instance in code, or as an element attribute in XAML.

-The next example includes a style that applies to the <xref:System.Windows.Controls.Control.Background%2A> property of any button, but specifies one button with a locally set <xref:System.Windows.Controls.Control.Background%2A> value.
-Technically, that button has its background property set twice, although only one value applies&mdash;the value with the highest precedence.
+The next example includes a style that applies to the <xref:System.Windows.Controls.Control.Background%2A> property of any button, but specifies one button with a locally set `Background` property.
+Technically, that button has its `Background` property set twice, although only one value applies&mdash;the value with the highest precedence.
 A locally set value has the highest precedence, except for a running animation, which doesn't exist here.
-So, the first button uses the locally set value for the background, instead of the style setter value.
-The second button has no local value, or other value with higher precedence than a style setter, and so uses the style setter value for the background.
+So, the first button uses the locally set value for the `Background` property, instead of the style setter value.
+The second button has no local value, or other value with higher precedence than a style setter, and so uses the style setter value for the `Background` property.

 :::code language="xaml" source="./snippets/dependency-properties-overview/csharp/MainWindow.xaml" id="PropertyValuePrecedence":::